Winnti Scenario: Biotech R&D Espionage

 Debrief question: “What does this mean for your organization’s readiness when systems scheduled for decommissioning remain fully network-connected due to unresolved dependency tickets?”

-Gap 3: Merger Bridge Network Segmentation Gap Between Legacy and Cloud R&D (Priority: high)
+Gap 3: Integration Bridge Network Segmentation Gap Between Legacy and Cloud R&D (Priority: high)

 What the scenario revealed: A 14-month-old legacy auth exception was never reviewed after the SAP migration window closed, enabling NTLM authentication to bypass Conditional Access.

-Why it matters: Merger and migration infrastructure creates temporary policy exceptions that become permanent attack paths when not actively retired.
+Why it matters: Post-merger integration infrastructure creates temporary policy exceptions that become permanent attack paths when not actively retired.

 Suggested remediation: